Adelaide Hills: Wine region

 The Adelaide Hills wine region includes all areas of the Hills above 300 m.
 The elevation leads to cooler nights during the warm summer months, important for increasing the flavour of wines during the ripening season, and higher rainfall.

 The Adelaide Hills region is one of the oldest wine region within Australia.
 The first vines were planted in the Hills at Echunga by John Barton Hack in 1839, three years after South Australia was declared a province, with the first wines produced in 1843.

 Attractions

 The Mount Lofty area, home to Adelaide's television transmission towers, has a lookout area, restaurant and the fire-spotting tower that used to be run by the Country Fire Service.
+It is also home to Mount Lofty Botanic Gardens.

 Gumeracha is home to the largest rocking horse in the world, standing at 18.3 m (approximately the height of a six-storey building) and open to the public, it serves to advertise an adjacent wooden toy factory and wildlife park.